incognito10100/AdaptiveChromaticProfiling/README.md

-**Dominant Color Detection Using K-Means Clustering**: This project uses K-Means clustering to identify and visualize dominant colors in images, with applications in design, image segmentation, and more.
+**Adaptive Chromatic Profiling**: This project uses K-Means clustering to identify and visualize dominant colors in images, with applications in design, image segmentation, and more.
 It provides a resource-efficient approach without deep learning models.

-**Look here for project**: [Dominant Color Detection](http://dominantcolordet-5.onrender.com/)
+**Look here for project**: [Adaptive Chromatic Profiling](http://dominantcolordet-5.onrender.com/)
 ## Contents

 1. **Introduction**: Explanation of the project’s objectives and relevance.